 2. Herbivore functional diversity

 African rangelands are now dominated by three species – cattle, goats and sheep – which account for 90% of current herbivore biomass.
 In other words, Africa has undergone a vast contraction in herbivore diversity.
 The removal of elephants has had a particularly pronounced impact, due to their beneficial impact on density and diversity of forest saplings and on seed dispersal – but the removal of other specialist browsers and frugivores has also been felt.
-The result has been an increase in bush encroachment and reduction in seed dispersal.
+The result has been an increase in bush encroachment and a reduction in seed dispersal.

 3. Fires versus grazers